top of page

 Once the wash cycle is complete, remove your garments right away for drying.

-How to Dry Your Compression Wear
+Here's the Best Way to Dry Your Compression Gear

 How you go about drying your compression wear once washed is the next key aspect in taking good care of your gear.